machingclee/machingclee.github.io/static/media/415-reason-for-transition.98a66daf.md

 ---
-title: "A Project was Transitioned from SQL Based Nodejs to Spring Boot with Reasons"
+title: "Problem of SQL Based Nodejs Backend, Should we use Query Builder?"
 date: 2025-09-17
 id: blog0415
 tag: nodejs, kotlin, springboot